 The private sector is increasingly bringing resources to the table to help solve some of the world’s toughest development challenges.
 Why?

-In recent years the development community has made an effort to see the private sector as a partner vs. a pocketbook.
-Has this increased collaboration between the two?
+In recent years, the global development community has made an effort to see the private sector as a partner vs. a pocketbook.
+Has this increased the opportunity for further collaboration between the two?

-What does it take to bring a public-private partnership to fruition?
+What does it take to bring cross-sector collaboration to fruition?

-What are some of the concrete steps that ensure partnerships become actionable, and that energy and commitment remains high once an agreement is signed?
+What are some concrete steps that ensure partnerships become actionable, and that energy and commitment remain high once an agreement is signed?

 There are several strategies that help move partners from alignment to action.